sciZer0/7/v/README.md

 On the other hand, the main task of developers is to build these systems as speedy and efficient as possible.

-The whole thing is that only truly-decentralized and truly-democratic blockchains can be speedy and sustainable, simultaneously being unachievably efficient and able of fantastically good things, impossible for regular blockchains.
+This paper proposes a new, truly-decentralized and truly-democratic blockchain which is speedy and sustainable, simultaneously being unachievably efficient and able of fantastically good things, impossible for regular blockchains.